1984 Dallas Grand Prix: Summary

 After the Renault celebrity race on Saturday, Stirling Moss introduced himself to former US President Jimmy Carter in the VIP suite, saying, "I have never shaken hands with a president."
 Carter, to the surprise of many (due to the general belief that Formula One drivers weren't as well known in America as the Indy 500 and NASCAR drivers), recognized Moss immediately.

 The race was scheduled to start at 11 am on Sunday, three hours earlier than usual, because of the heat, with the 30-minute warm-up planned for 7:45 am.
 This was apparently too early for French Williams driver Jacques Laffite, who arrived at the circuit in his pajamas.
 The warm-up was delayed and then canceled however, because a 50-lap Can-Am race on Saturday had damaged the circuit so badly that emergency repairs had gone on all night, and would continue until 30 minutes before the start (the repairs involved a backhoe digging up the broken asphalt and replacing it with quick-dry cement).
 Niki Lauda and Alain Prost tried to arrange a boycott among the drivers, but Rosberg insisted they should race.

-Bernie Ecclestone did not want to have 90,000 disappointed fans at the circuit, and viewers around the world, so the race went off with Larry Hagman (J. R. Ewing from the television series Dallas) waving the green flag to start the parade lap.
+Ecclestone did not want to have 90,000 disappointed fans at the circuit, and viewers around the world, so the race went off with Larry Hagman (J. R. Ewing from the television series Dallas) waving the green flag to start the parade lap.

 Mansell led for almost half the race from his first pole position.
 Derek Warwick overtook de Angelis, whose engine was suffering from a misfire, and pulled alongside Mansell several times, but could not get around.
 He retired after an attempt to pass on lap 11 resulted in a spin.
 Lauda was next to challenge Mansell, but he was passed by de Angelis when the latter's engine began to run on all six cylinders.

 The first five cars (Mansell, de Angelis, Lauda, Rosberg, Prost) were now running as a group, and on lap 14, Rosberg passed Lauda for third and closed up on the two Lotuses.
 He passed de Angelis on lap 18, and soon was looking for a way past Mansell.
 Arnoux, having qualified fourth, had been unable to start his car on the grid, and began the race from the back of the pack.
 By the end of the first lap, he had already passed seven cars and now he and Piquet were closing on the group of leaders.

 Rosberg, after briefly trading places with Prost, who had gotten by Lauda and de Angelis, finally forced Mansell into a big enough mistake for him to take the lead.
 Within three laps, Mansell, whose front tires were quickly fading, had dropped three more places before pitting on lap 38.
 Piquet became the ninth car to retire because of contact with the wall, and Arnoux moved into the top five.